What Is 2 Of 800

 2 ÷ 2 = 1 800 ÷ 2 = 400

-Therefore, 2/800 simplifies to 1/400.
-This simplified fraction is equivalent to the original fraction; it represents the same value, just in a more concise form.
+That's why, 2/800 simplifies to 1/400.
+Think about it: this simplified fraction is equivalent to the original fraction; it represents the same value, just in a more concise form.
 Simplifying fractions makes calculations easier and helps in understanding the magnitude of the fraction more readily.

 Converting Fractions to Decimals: A Practical Approach